 While I find peer comparisons useful, I'm most interested in comparing a company's CCC to its prior performance.
 Here's where I believe all investors need to become trend-watchers.
 Sure, there may be legitimate reasons for an increase in the CCC, but all things being equal, I want to see this number stay steady or move downward over time.

 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FY = fiscal year.
 TTM = trailing 12 months.

 Because of the seasonality in some businesses, the CCC for the TTM period may not be strictly comparable to the fiscal-year periods shown in the chart.
 Even the steadiest-looking businesses on an annual basis will experience some quarterly fluctuations in the CCC.
 To get an understanding of the usual ebb and flow at Western Refining, consult the quarterly period chart below.

 Considering the numbers on a quarterly basis, the CCC trend at Western Refining looks good.
-At 13.8 days, it is little changed from the average of the past eight quarters.
+At 14.9 days, it is 2.9 days better than the average of the past eight quarters.
 With quarterly CCC doing better than average and the latest 12-month CCC coming in worse, Western Refining gets a mixed review in this cash-conversion checkup.